 External Language Certificates are used to recognize learning in all languages other than those noted above or to grant credit in these languages for documented learning that may not meet the criteria for equivalency.
-In all cases, the learning must be documented by an education authority.
+In all cases, an education authority must document the learning.
 A student who presents appropriate documentation will be eligible to receive credit for all other languages not listed above.